This post may contain affiliate links. Please read our disclosure policy.

 How to Make Buttermilk Biscuits

-- Bake: Place the biscuits in the greased skillet.
-Then, brush them with the cream.
-Bake for 15 to 20 minutes or until golden brown.
+- Bake: Place biscuits in the pan, brush with cream, and bake at 425ºF for 15–20 minutes until golden brown.
+Let cool slightly and enjoy warm.

 If you have leftover biscuits, store them in an airtight container at room temperature for up to a week.